-Beyond lay another large room, much like the main hall, with wooden floors and a stucco ceiling.
-But at the far end – Jacob’s Ladder!
-The stairway to heaven, in the shape of a black, cast-iron fire escape.
+There was another large room, with wooden floors and a stucco ceiling, but for me its most compelling feature was Jacob’s Ladder, the stairway to heaven, in the prosaic disguise of a cast-iron fire escape.
 My heart pounded as if I had already climbed all the way to the clouds.
-I swigged some water to combat the sudden dryness in my mouth.

-Surely, whatever circumstances elicit such a response, isn’t that the very definition of magic?
+Entering the room, as I stood by the steps looking upwards it might have been 1911 and I Hiram Bingham, standing before Machu Picchu, not some sad, middle-aged particle physicist at a local am-dram meeting.
+If one of the Goodwives had asked me at that moment to emote – “John darling, give me fear and wonderment” – I would have nailed it.
+When such a stage and circumstance can elicit that response, isn’t that the very definition of magic?
 When we enter a cathedral, what overwhelms us?
-Not the gold, but the grandeur of the vision; the humble carved mark of the mason whose rough hands built it; the sawn-off piece of wooden scaffolding up in the tower, which tells us this divine place was once a secular work-in-progress in which everyone believed; the vaulted roof that draws us to heaven even as it mires us in our insignificance.
+Not the gold or stone, but the grandeur of the vision; the humble carved mark of the mason whose rough hands built it; the sawn off piece of original wooden scaffolding up in the tower, telling us that this divine piece was once a secular work-in-progress in which everyone believed; the vaulted roof draws us to heaven even as it mires us in our insignificance.

-Which was probably why I perceived, rather than heard the footsteps that entered from the main hall, walking towards me through the melange of sounds that is the lot of the outsider – clinking cups on saucers, the tinkling of a woman’s laugh, the tidal ebb and flow from a sea of conversation, which the lone traveller hears emanating from behind lit windows and longs, but fears, to join.
+I sat down with a thud against the wall, a light sweat on my forehead and a rushing in my ears.
+It wouldn’t stop, which was probably why I perceived, rather than heard the feet entering from the main hall, walking towards me.
+I absorbed the melange of sounds that is the lot of the outsider; clinking cups on saucers, the tinkling of a woman’s laugh, the tidal ebb and flow from a sea of conversation, which the lone traveller hears emanating from behind lit windows and longs, but fears, to join.
 All the while she advanced, before stopping and taking a seat on the steps.
 She was saying something.
 “You seem hard at work, sitting back here on your own.
-Struggling with your lines?”
+Are you struggling with your lines?”

-It was like a voice crying for help from an island in the middle of a waterfall, so thunderous was the rushing in my ears.
-Perhaps it was me screaming.
-I realised I was still holding my script and, bent over it as I was, I must have seemed intent.
-When I looked up at her, I was caught not only in the eye of the storm, so calm and inevitable did it all feel, but also in the storm of her eyes.
+I heard a voice crying for help from an island in the middle of a waterfall, so thunderous was the sound in my ears.
+Was it me crying for help.
+Now I remembered I was holding my script; bent over it, I must have seemed intent.
+When I looked up at her I was caught not only in the eye of the storm, but also in the storm of her eyes.
 Yes, love makes a reality of even the most excruciating wordplay.